knox-cs220-s23/assignment2/README.md

 	* Examples:
 		* `[3, 5, 4, 16, 6]` and `10` returns `[2,4]`.
 		* `[5, 10, 15, 20, 25, 30, 35]` and `55` returns `[4,5]`.
 3. Given an integer array, duplicates are present in it in a way that all duplicates appear an even number of times except one which appears an odd number of times.
-Find that odd appearing element in linear time and without using any extra memory.
+Find that odd appearing element.
+[Extra Credit] Find a solution using linear time and without using any extra memory.
 	* Examples:
 		* `[1, 2, 3, 4, 5, 4, 3, 2, 1]` returns `5`.
 		* `[60,5,60,4,5,60,4]` returns `60`.